-Share Your Blessings, Inc. (SYB) is a 501(c)(3) organization that is dedicated to enhancing and inspiring the lives of disadvantaged individuals and their families.
-Our goal is to offer programs and support that promote value, acceptance, education, therapy, and inclusion so that each individual and each child can address life’s challenges, achieve personal goals, and fulfill their potential to lead positive, productive, happy, and rewarding lives.
-Recipients of our services include children and adults with a wide range of disabilities and special needs (such as down syndrome, autism, muscular dystrophy, cerebral palsy, spinal cord injuries, visual impairment, intellectual impairment, physical impairment, and much more) as well as children with difficult, at risk, and/or tragic economic, family, or environmental situations.
+Share Your Blessings, Inc. (SYB) is a 501(c)(3) organization (EID 20-3980183) that is dedicated to enhancing and inspiring the lives of disadvantaged individuals and their families.
+Our goal is to offer programs and support that promote value, acceptance, and inclusion so that each individual and each child can address life’s challenges, achieve personal goals, and fulfill their potential to lead positive, productive, happy, and rewarding lives.
+Recipients of our services include special education schools and classrooms, therapist, families, and organizations that have or serve children and adults with a wide range of disabilities and special needs (such as down syndrome, autism, muscular dystrophy, cerebral palsy, spinal cord injuries, visual impairment, intellectual impairment, physical impairment, and much more).

 Listen to an interview with Janice Mollo about the Share Your Blessing mission.

-Children and individuals with disabilities and special needs represent a challenging and difficult issue in the United States, as evidenced by the following statistics:
+Children and individuals with disabilities and special needs represent a significant population with many challenging learning and therapy issues.
+Key statistics include the following: